zopefoundation/zope.testing/README.txt

 - Launchpad #242851: committed the last missing testing part of the patch

-- Launchpad #253959: added extra diagnostics.
+- Launchpad #253959: in some invoking running the test runner from inside a test case could cause problems with layers.

 3.5.3 (2008/07/08)